The Andreia Philosophy

 E-book | Hardcover | Audiobook

 Many factors contribute to content going viral.
 Primarily, influence.
 Early adoption falls behind as a close second.
+Thompson believes quality is not a determining factor in going viral.

 Notable Passages

-- Most consumers are simultaneously neophilic, curious to discover new things, and deeply neophobic, afraid of anything that is too new.
+• Most consumers are simultaneously neophilic, curious to discover new things, and deeply neophobic, afraid of anything that is too new.
 The best hit makers are gifted at creating moments of meaning by marrying new and old, anxiety and understanding.
 They are architects of familiar surprises.

-- A new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it.
+• A new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it.

 Astrophysics for People in a Hurry | Neil Degrasse Tyson